jonthejon/RayTracer/readme.md

 ### Developing

-If you want to help or just in the mood to doodle around with the code, I suggest downloading the IntelliJ IDEA.
-It's a IDE from the guys at JetBrain, the same company that created Kotlin.
+If you want to help or if you're just in the mood to doodle around with the code, I suggest downloading the IntelliJ IDEA.
+It's an IDE from the guys at JetBrain, the same company that created Kotlin.
 So you can expect a mature development ecosystem for Kotlin.

 [INTELLIJ](https://www.jetbrains.com/idea/) - download the IntelliJ IDEA here.